AndrewJBateman/angular-graphql-okta/README.md

 # :zap: Angular GraphQL Okta

-* Angular with Okta used to limit access to data using login
+* Angular used with Material components, Okta access control, GraphQL + Apollo to view a backend data set.
 * **Note:** to open web links in a new window use: _ctrl+click on link_

 ![GitHub repo size](https://img.shields.io/github/repo-size/AndrewJBateman/angular-graphql-okta?style=plastic)